alanb128/big-sensor/README.md

 # big-sensor
-Instantly read data from over 15 popular Adafruit I2C environmental sensors without any configuration.
+Instantly read data from 20+ popular Adafruit I2C environmental sensors without any configuration.

 This is based off the lighter-weight balena [Sensor block](https://github.com/balenablocks/sensor) which has similar functionality but supports fewer sensors.